Inspirational people and projects from the world of commercial spatial design.

 Hot desks: Spacial co-working office in Montreal by Ivy Studio

 Two separate spaces formerly used for a Jiu Jitsu gym and a beauty salon have undergone the ultimate transformation, collectively reborn as the first co-working office facility under the Spacial brand.
 Created by Canadian design firm Ivy Studio, the new-age office is located on Wellington Street in Montreal, directly connected to the busiest part of the city’s Verdun neighbourhood.
 The client’s brief to Ivy Studio, led by architects Gabrielle Rousseau and Philip Staszeksi, was to craft a pleasant yet highly flexible co-working space for a maximum of 120 people, featuring different sizes of rentable offices and a dynamic mix of shared common areas.
-As the inaugural venue in the Spacial portfolio, it also had to break away from its competitors and make an impact.

 May 13, 2021